Red-Hat-EMEA-SSA-AppDev-Team/3scale-toolbox-demo/README.md

     ![](./images/3scale_promote-staging.png)

-7. Create an application with the default Developer account on the Basic plan for testing the configuration.
+7. Create an application with the default Developer account subscribing to the service Basic plan in order to test the configuration.
     ```script shell
     3scale application create \
     --description="Developer's Application to the Library Books API (testing purposes)" \